On the deformation theory of $\mathbb{E}_\infty$-coalgebras: Introduction

 \subsection{Outline}

-We proceed along the following structure: In Section 1 we define our basic objects of study and collect some facts about coalgebras and duality.
-In Section 2 we introduce and review the setup of deformation theory developed by Lurie in~\cite{dag14} and~\cite{ha}.
+We proceed along the following structure: In Section 1 we recall the definition and basic properties of $\bb{E}_{\infty}$-coalgebras and discuss some relevant coalgebraic right adjoints.
+In Section 2 we review the setup of deformation theory developed by Lurie in~\cite{dag14} and~\cite{ha}.
 We recall the notions of square zero extensions of $\bb{E}_{\infty}$-rings and discuss cohesive and nilcomplete functors.
-We then define the (co)tangent complex of a cohesive functor and prove some facts about its behavior.
-In Section 3 we investigate how to lift coalgebras and maps of coalgebras against square zero extensions.
-We apply the tangent complex formalism to deformations of maps of coalgebras and show that these deformation problems can be reformulated as a lifting problem against certain maps of coalgebras and use this to introduce our notion of formally \'etale coalgebras.
-In Section 4 we discuss how to lift coalgebras and morphisms of coalgebras from $\F_p$ to $\S_{p}^{\wedge}$.
-We construct a spherical Witt vector style functor for formally \'etale $\F_{p}$-coalgebras and apply our results to $\F_{p}[X]$ for a finite space $X$.
-In Section 5 we give a brief overview of some unanswered questions and sketch a possible way to proceed with the program envisioned by Nikolaus.
+We then define the tangent complex of a cohesive functor and give proofs of some important facts about its behavior.
+In Section 3 we prove that the moduli of coalgebras are cohesive and thus we can analyze them using the machinery discussed in the previous section.
+We then introduce formally \'etale coalgebras and prove that they can be lifted uniquely and functorially against square zero extensions.
+In Section 4 we define spherical and $p$-typical Witt vector style functors and prove that the homology of any connected space is formally \'etale.